-Beaches and coastlines can also work well with the camera movement being parallel to the horizon to create streaks of blue, white and sandy yellow on a bright sunny day.
+Beaches and coastlines can also work well with the camera movement being parallel to the horizon.
+This creates streaks of blue, white and sandy yellow on a bright sunny day.

 Setting the right shutter speed is key to a successful ICM image.
-You need a sufficiently long shutter speed to create blur as the camera is moved, but not so long that you have to move very slowly.
-The longer the exposure the harder it is to keep a constant, steady speed as you move the camera and failure to do so results in uneven blur – although there may be some occasions when that’s exactly what you want!
+You need a sufficiently long shutter speed to create blur as the camera is moved.
+But it shouldn’t be so long that you have to move very slowly.
+The longer the exposure, the harder it is to keep a constant, steady speed as you move the camera and failure to do so results in uneven blur.
+That said, there may be some occasions when that’s exactly what you want!

-I’ve found an exposure of around 1/4sec works well with woodlands and seascapes as it means making an easy swift movement.
+I’ve found an exposure of around 1/4sec works well with woodlands and seascapes as it allows you to make an easy, swift movement.

-On a bright sunny beach you may need to fit a neutral density filter on your lens to enable a sufficiently long shutter speed, but in a shaded woodland you’ll usually get away with setting the minimum sensitivity value and closing down the aperture.
+On a bright sunny beach you may need to fit a neutral density filter on your lens to enable a sufficiently long shutter speed.
+However, in a shaded woodland, you’ll usually get away with setting the minimum sensitivity value and closing down the aperture.

-As I mentioned earlier, in most instances you want to move the camera steadily, at constant speed without jerking it or pausing at any point.
-I’ve found the best approach is to line-up the shot and start the camera movement before pressing the shutter release.
+As I mentioned earlier, in most instances you want to move the camera steadily, at a constant speed without jerking it or pausing at any point.
+I’ve found the best approach is to line up the shot and start the camera movement before pressing the shutter release.

-And just like you’re told with any racquet sport, follow through with the camera movement after the shutter has closed to maintain the smoothest movement during the exposure.
+And just like you’re told with any racquet sport, follow through with the camera movement after the shutter has closed.
+This helps maintain the smoothest movement during the exposure.

-It’s fine to shoot ICM images while hand-holding the camera but a tripod can be useful if you want to keep the movement precisely along one plane.
-Using the panning movement of a tripod head for example, ensures the blur is only horizontal while tipping the camera up or down on a tripod head does the opposite.
+It’s fine to shoot ICM images while hand-holding the camera, but a tripod can be useful if you want to keep the movement precisely along one plane.
+Using the panning movement of a tripod head, for example, ensures the blur is only horizontal.
+Meanwhile, tipping the camera up or down on a tripod head does the opposite.

-There are no rights or wrongs to creating and processing ICM images but moving the camera during an exposure often means that are no bright highlights or deep shadows and you may like to adjust the white and black points to boost contrast.
+There are no rights or wrongs to creating and processing ICM images.
+However, moving the camera during an exposure often means that are no bright highlights or deep shadows.
+Consequently, you may like to adjust the white and black points to boost contrast.